Durrington Walls: History

 Although there is evidence of some early Neolithic activity at the site, most of the structures seem to have been built in the late Neolithic/early Bronze Age.
 At some point c.
 2600 BC, a large timber circle was constructed.
 It is now known as the Southern Circle.
 The circle was oriented southeast towards the sunrise on the midwinter solstice.
 Its four large concentric circles of postholes would have held extremely large standing timbers.

 A paved avenue was constructed on a slightly different alignment – towards the sunset on the summer solstice – and it led to the River Avon.
 This feature is similar to the Stonehenge Avenue.
 A large timber post lay on this orientation, about as far away from the circle as the Heelstone is from Stonehenge.

 At a similar time, but probably after the circle and avenue were constructed, a village began to develop around the site.
 Excavations have revealed seven Neolithic house floors on the eastern side of the bank.
 Some of these floors were located underneath the henge bank, suggesting that settlement came first.
 The density of some of the houses suggests that there are many more house floors under the field east of the henge, along the banks of the River Avon.
 One of the homes excavated showed evidence of a cobb wall and its own ancillary building, and was very similar in layout to a house at Skara Brae in Orkney.
 The other houses seem to have had simple wattle and daub walls.
 Evidence also suggests that the houses continued to the north of the site.

 Durrington Walls, as seen from the south of the monument.
 It is bisected here to the left by one of the two roads that now cross the prehistoric site.

 It is probable that the village surrounded a large, circular, open area that contained the Southern Circle and several smaller enclosures.
-A geophysical survey of the area 200 metres west of the Southern Circle, known as the western enclosures, showed "a group of at least six penannular structures ... arranged around a terrace overlooking the timber circle and the eastern entrance".
+A geophysical survey of the area 200 m west of the Southern Circle, known as the western enclosures, showed "a group of at least six penannular structures ... arranged around a terrace overlooking the timber circle and the eastern entrance".
 An excavation revealed two houses set within timber palisades and ditched enclosures that appear to have been kept clean.
 These may have held elite occupants or might have been shrines, cult-houses, or spirit lodges.